lazd/lazd.github.io/source/posts/And so it began.md

 All I had really done was instruct the computer to print my name in an infinite loop, but I felt empowered, as if I could tell this little machine to cook my breakfast and it would oblige.

-That little book had opened the door to a new world.
+That book had opened the door to a new world.

 <pre class="code c64 animate">
 BREAK IN 10